 Pool tables and basketball hoops may seem like distractions, but some companies have recognized their usefulness as creativity boosters.
-Brainstorming sessions take on a new level of excitement over a competitive game of ping-pong, and workers who find themselves stuck on a project often benefit from a few minutes away from their desk at play.
-These activities also encourage employees to stick around and socialize with coworkers after 5 p.m., rather than sprint out the door.
+Brainstorming sessions take on a new level of excitement over a competitive game of ping-pong, and workers who find themselves stuck on a project often benefit from a few minutes away from their desks at play.
+These activities also encourage employees to stick around and socialize with coworkers after 5 p.m. rather than sprint out the door.

 4. Stress relief

 All companies have those extra-stressful deadline days when everyone feels like biting each other’s heads off.
 Book a couple of masseuses to come to the office, work out people’s kinks in the conference room, and watch the stress melt away.
 Some employers even offer yoga classes and guided meditation.

 Allergies notwithstanding, animals generally make people happy, and having a dog-friendly workplace has been linked to increased productivity and happier workers.
 Open the office to furry friends every day or just once a month, and see how the mood in the office shifts when a puppy or two is pawing around.
 Bonus: Pet owners can save money on dog-walking and dog-sitting services, and they’re not as rushed to leave the office when they know that Fido isn’t waiting at home alone.

 Remember in school when your teacher would take the class outside for the day?
 Sending your employees to go work out for an hour or two on sunny days can have a similarly restorative, uplifting effect.

 Whether you rent a box at the local baseball game or host a team-building bowling night, work outings are a fun way for employees to bond while building morale.
 Put together a “fun committee” that will collect ideas from coworkers and organize events.

 8. Playing dress-up